 Running a single test suite/spec in Jasmine

 Every developer knows that writing tests is important.
-To me, tests are like an evidence that I present to my team (or my future self) that the code I’ve written actually works the way I claim it be.
-This sounds nice and stuff but it wasn’t until recently that I started writing actual tests.
+To me, tests are like an evidence that I present to my team (or my future self) that the code I’ve written actually works the way I claim it to be.
+This sounds nice but it wasn’t until recently that I started writing actual tests.

 I’ve already asked myself this question.
 And there’s a simple solution:

-Running a single suite
+Running a single test suite

-, Jasmine will only run that particular test suite.
+), Jasmine will only run that particular test suite.

 // ... specs here